BIC-MNI/mni-7t-dicom-to-bids/README.md

 This project is the MNI 7T DICOM to BIDS converter, which is used at the Montreal Neurological Institute-Hospital to convert 7 Tesla DICOM scans to BIDS.

+## Contributing

+If you want to contribute to the MNI 7T DICOM to BIDS converter, read the contribution guide [here](./CONTRIBUTING.md).

 ## Installation

 ### PIP